Francis Agu

 Francis Agu (18 February 1965 – 20 March 2007) was a Nigerian TV and cinema ("Nollywood") actor.
 He was best known for his role on the long-running Nigerian television series Checkmate.

 Early life

-Francis Okechukwu Agu was born in Lagos on 18 February 1965 to the Catholic family of Fidelis and Virginia Agu from Enugu-Ngwo, Enugu state, and was the seventh of eight children.
+Francis Okechukwu Agu was born in Lagos State, southwest Nigeria on 18 February 1965 to the Catholic family of Fidelis and Virginia Agu from Enugu-Ngwo, Enugu state, and was the seventh of eight children.
 His name, Okechukwu, means "God's portion".
 A quiet and intelligent youth, he was at one time a member of the Altar Boys and a Lector at St. Dominic's Catholic Church, Yaba, Lagos.
 He started his formal education at Ladi-Lak Institute Alagomeji, Ebute-Metta, Lagos.
 His high school education was obtained at St. Finbarr's College, Lagos, where he was groomed by the missionary founder of the school, Rev. Fr.
 Dennis Joseph Slattery.
-He also attended the University of Lagos, where he studied Mass Communication.
+He also attended the University of Lagos (UNILAG), where he studied Mass Communication.